 Benefits of using the Crossed Grain Trademark

-- With only one license you are permitted to use the symbol on all of your exports throughout the entire AOECS territory.
-This territory is the area in which AOECS Member societies are located, for a full list see our Member societies.
+- With only one license you are permitted to use the symbol on all of your exports throughout the entire AOECS Territory.

 - Use of the symbol on all approved product packaging, marketing, website, point of sales and promotions.

 - Having a distinct symbol of recognition and thereby giving your products the edge in a competitive market